 In the interest of safety to students and to avoid interruptions during instructional time, deliveries of balloons, flowers, gifts, etc. will not be accepted at school.
 Please have deliveries made to your child's home.
-Cupcakes, cookies, etc. for the entire homeroom class are not permitted for birthdays.
+Please arrange with the teacher when wanting to provide cupcakes, cookies, etc. for the entire homeroom class.
 Invitations to birthday celebrations cannot be handed out at school.